oasis-roles/satellite/README.md

 Dependencies
 ------------
-Create satellite manifest from access.redhat.com before hand, currently stored on the gitlab runner, but will be stored on an s3 bucket.
+Create satellite manifest from access.redhat.com before hand.
+If the satellite connected to the internet the role will pull down the manifest
- The manifest must be updated manually until we get the api for access working.
+from access.redhat.com

 [Manifest FAQ](https://access.redhat.com/articles/229083)

 Example Playbook